busterjs/buster-docs/developers/windows.rst

 In many cases, tests fail because of inappropriate string concatenation when dealing with paths (see the next section).

-- :repo:`buster-args`: 1 failing test, also fails on Linux...
 - :repo:`buster-bayeux-emitter`: Tests depend on Faye, so will not run.
 - :repo:`buster-capture-server`: August is on the case
 - :repo:`buster-cli`: 3 errors, hangs